 A leader in enterprise IT, IBM offers Cloud Object Storage (COS) to support a variety of workloads, as well as IBM Cloud Block Storage and IBM Cloud File Storage.
 It offers mass cloud data migration and provides on-premise storage options for customers, too.

 IBM focuses on high performance rather than raw capacity.
-It has seemed to lag behind direct cloud competitors like AWS, Google, and Azure because it has struggled in the public cloud market, which is the core market for cloud storage.
+Its market share has lagged behind direct cloud competitors like AWS, Google, and Azure because it has struggled in the public cloud market, which is the core market for cloud storage.

 However, IBM can scale well and offers durability and resiliency.
 It is backed up by IBM’s vast partnership ecosystem and installed customer base.
 It is this loyal audience who is most likely to place IBM on any short-list of vendors for cloud storage.
 Though IBM is slightly less popular for cloud storage than the big three, it’s a stable, highly-trusted enterprise choice.